Nasturtium

 Issues and Troubleshooting

-• Yellowing Leaves: Often caused by overwatering or poor soil drainage.
-Ensure the soil is well-drained and reduce watering frequency.
+• Yellowing Leaves: Nasturtiums with yellowing leaves are often suffering from overwatering or poor soil drainage.
+Ensure the soil is well-draining and reduce watering frequency to allow the soil to partially dry between waterings.

-• Pest Infestation: Aphids and caterpillars are common pests.
-Use neem oil or introduce beneficial insects like ladybugs.
+• Pest Infestation: Aphids and caterpillars frequently target nasturtiums.
+Combat these pests by applying neem oil or introducing beneficial insects like ladybugs to your garden.

-• Powdery Mildew: Appears as white, powdery spots on leaves.
-Improve air circulation and avoid overhead watering2.
+• Powdery Mildew: This fungal disease appears as white, powdery spots on the leaves.
+Improve air circulation around the plant and avoid overhead watering2 to prevent moisture buildup.

 History and Folklore